sjentsch/jamoviDocs/lsj/Ch15_FactorAnalysis_5.rst

 .. ----------------------------------------------------------------------------

 Once done, look across at the jamovi results window.
 You should see something like :numref:`fig-rel2`.
-This tells us that the Chronbach’s *α* coefficient for the Agreeableness scale is 0.70.
+This tells us that the Cronbach’s *α* coefficient for the Agreeableness scale is 0.70.
 This means that just under 30% of the Agreeableness scale score is error variance.
 McDonald’s *ω* is also given, and this is 0.72, not much different from *α*.